Rüdiger Holschuh: Political career

 Holschuh joined the youth wing of the SPD at the age of 18.
-He was a member of the district council of Odenwald from 1996 and from 2003 served as chairman.
+He has been a member of the district council of Odenwald since 1996, serving as its chairman since 2003.
 Since November 2021, he has been Vice President of the Hessian County association.

 In the state election in Hesse in 2013, he contested the Odenwald constituency.
 He lost to CDU candidate Judith Lannert, but was able to move into the state parliament via an SPD list place.

 In the state election in Hesse 2018, after considerable losses of his party, he was initially no longer able to move into the Hessian state parliament via the state list.
-He narrowly lost the constituency mandate, CDU candidate Sandra Funken won with a lead of 99 votes.
-On the 9th In December 2021, he moved to the state parliament for Nancy Faeser, who became Federal Minister of the Interior in the Scholz cabinet.
+He narrowly lost the constituency mandate to CDU candidate Sandra Funken, who won with a lead of 99 votes.
+On the 9th December 2021, he moved to the state parliament for Nancy Faeser, who became Federal Minister of the Interior in the Scholz cabinet.